SLE Behaviour & SEND - Clare Belli

 Clare has over 19 years experience working at senior leadership level, providing strategic support to mainstream and special schools across Southampton and Portsmouth.
 Through consultancy support, coaching, training and research, she has worked collaboratively with Headteachers and SENCos to improve outcomes for pupils with special educational needs.

 Clare holds the National Professional Qualification for Headship, an MSc in Specific Learning Difficulties and an MA Ed in Special Needs and Inclusion.
 As an Associate Member of the British Dyslexia Association she is also an accredited specialist teacher and assessor for dyslexia.
-Clare is a designated Specialist Leader in Education for SEN and Behaviour and currently leads the Southampton Advisory Outreach Service for SEND.
+Clare is a designated Specialist Leader in Education for SEN and Behaviour and currently leads the Southampton Inclusion Partnership and the Southampton Advisory Outreach Service for SEND.

-SLE Early Years and SEND - Clare Knight
+SLE Early Years & SEND - Clare Knight

 Clare Knight has nearly 23 years of experience working alongside young children and their families.
 She has a MA in Early Years Leadership and Child Development and holds the National Qualification for Head Teachers.
 Clare has been the Teacher-in-Charge of an Early Years setting in Southampton and has worked as an Early Years Advisor for the Local Authority.
 Clare has extensive experience of supporting children with additional needs and the practitioners who work with them in Early Years settings and Year R classes.